Thanapon23/RFM-Project/Python-RFM/README.md

 **Marketing Strategies:**

-1. Procvide a memorable brand experience with a campaigns related to their life style.
+1. Provide a memorable brand experience with a campaigns related to their life style.
 2. offer incentives when customer who recommend to their friend or family to buy products or service.
 3. Deliver a best customer service campaigns, bringing the exellent shopping experience to make customer's most satisfaction. this campaign include a discount, free-trial products or marketing activities.